 New and changed products (do you have a product development checklist, are they authorised under your licences?
-Are the terms and conditions accurate and not misleading, do they harm your customers?);
+Are the terms and conditions accurate and not misleading, do they harm your customers?).
+Do changes trigger a review of your Target Market Determinations?